l29ah/hyborg/README.md

 ```

 ## Known limitations

-hyborg can only back up hardlinks in borg-2.0 format, the earlier borg versions extract hardlinks as separate files.
+* can only back up hardlinks in borg-2.0 format, the earlier borg versions extract hardlinks as separate files
+* no proper encryption yet
+* no XATTRs and POSIX ACLs backed up yet

 ## License